 CO3: Think Cat – Stage 1

-This course is recognised by the South African Veterinary Council in SA.
+This course is recognised by the ABC SA and accredited as a Continual Professional Development course by the South African Veterinary Council.

-SAVC CPD ACCREDITED: 21 structured points.
-CPD points for SAVC accredited courses are only valid for qualified veterinarians and para-veterinary personnel in S.A.
+SAVC CPD ACCREDITED: CPD points for SAVC accredited courses are only valid for qualified veterinarians and para-veterinary personnel in South Africa.

 A course for owners, vet nurses and other professionals who want to understand more about feline predatory and social behaviour, and the relationship between cats and their owners.

 This course is a qualifying course for the COAPE Diploma in Animal Behaviour.

 Students with no prior experience in this field may enrol for this course.